epatrizio/cds/README.md

 Implementations are inspired by this [blog post](https://www.journaldev.com/35238/hash-table-in-c-plus-plus) and this another [blog post](https://benhoyt.com/writings/hash-table-in-c/).

+## Graph

+Graphs are classic data structures used, for example, in navigation systems components.
+Graphs are more complex structures than the previous ones, which can be seen as trees generalization composed of vertices and edges.
+[Learn more](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)).\
+My implementation should be seen as a simple discovery.
+It based on a new development of a specific hash map that uses hash set.

 ## Run tests

 Execute "make compile_test" and that's all!\